fuzz/etcdon/README.md

 etcdon is MIT licensed so you can fork it and do as you please.

-## Quickstart
+## QuickStart

-Advanced users may wish to read further for more general instructions; if that doesn't sound like you start here!
+Advanced users may wish to read further for more general instructions; if that doesn't sound like you, start here!
 Open a terminal window and type in the following, replacing `hostname_or_ip_address_of_your_server` with the hostname or IP address of your server.
 If you registered a domain and your server is just referred to by its domain name, that is also its hostname.